Q: I can't key or hear my local repeater.

 The same occurs if you leave the unit in the car on a hot day.

 Run low power whenever possible.
 This will also extend battery life.

-Why does my display disappear if I wear polarized sunglasses?
+Q: Why does my display disappear if I wear polarized sunglasses?

 A: LCDs function by polarizing the liquid crystal elements in the display.